PS Lugard II

-PS Lugard II was a British passenger ferry in Uganda.
-She was a side wheel paddle steamer with a shallow draught in order to operate on the Victoria Nile and Albert Nile.
-She was named after Frederick Lugard, 1st Baron Lugard, who late in the previous century had explored Uganda, secured much of it for the British Empire and served as its Military Administrator 1890–92.
+PS Lugard II was a British passenger ferry and paddle steamer that operated in Uganda during the early colonial period.
+Named after Frederick Lugard, 1st Baron Lugard, the vessel was specifically designed as a side wheel paddle steamer with a shallow draught to navigate the Victoria Nile and Albert Nile river systems.

+Background

+The vessel was named in honor of Frederick Lugard, 1st Baron Lugard, who served as Military Administrator of Uganda from 26 December 1890 to May 1892.
+During his time in Uganda, Lugard conducted extensive explorations around the Rwenzori Mountains, reaching Lake Edward and mapping significant portions of the territory.
+He also visited Lake Albert and was instrumental in early colonial administration of the region.

+Design and Construction

 Kenya and Uganda Railways and Harbours (KURH) ordered Lugard II to replace its only side wheel paddle steamer, PS Lugard, that had been in service since 1927.
+PS Lugard II was designed as a side wheel paddle steamer, a configuration chosen specifically for the challenging navigation conditions of Uganda's inland waterways.
+The shallow draught design allowed the vessel to operate effectively on the Victoria Nile and Albert Nile, where water levels could vary significantly and where conventional deep-draught vessels would be impractical.
 Fleming and Ferguson of Paisley in Renfrewshire, Scotland built Lugard II in 1946.
 She was delivered via Kisumu in Kenya.
 Therefore, she would have been a "knock down" vessel; that is, she was bolted together in the shipyard at Paisley, all the parts marked with numbers, disassembled into many hundreds of parts and transported in kit form by sea to Mombasa and then by rail as far as Kisumu.

+Operational history

+The vessel operated during the early period of British colonial development in Uganda, serving both passenger and cargo transport functions along the Nile river system.
+This was a crucial period when transportation infrastructure was being established to support colonial administration and economic development.
 Lugard II operated on the Albert Nile between Pakwach and the border town of Nimule in Sudan.
 Her capacity was supplemented by pushing a barge or lighter that provided third class accommodation as well as cargo space.